-Dr. Willoughby has spent the last 30 years teaching, conducting research and consulting regarding public management, budgeting and finance.
-She has internationally recognized expertise of the legal foundations, use and effects of performance budgeting on U.S. state management, budgets and finances.
-Her 2001 book co-authored with Dr. Kurt Thurmaier (Northern Illinois University) examines the relationship between budgeting and policy development on the part of analysts employed in executive budget offices in 11 U.S. state governments in the South and Midwest.
-She served as grading team leader of budget and financial management for two iterations of the Government Performance Project, a national research effort funded by the Pew Charitable Trusts that examined management in the 50 American states.
-Her 2014 book co-edited with Dr. Marilyn Rubin (Rutgers) assesses revenues, expenditures and debt management in state governments.
-Her sole authored 2014 book, Public Budgeting in Context, examines budgeting at every level of government in the United States, with comparison to such practices in six other countries around the world.
-Her most recent book, Public Performance Budgeting: Principles and Practice, co-authored with Dr. Elaine Y. Lu (CUNY) studies the use of this budget reform by juvenile justice agencies in states with performance budgeting law.
-Dr. Willoughby has taught graduate courses in public management, budgeting and finance, financial management, and research methods and has taught undergraduate, graduate and doctoral courses in public budgeting and finance.
-Dr. Willoughby has an extensive background in consulting with and training of numerous management, budget, finance and other government officials from around the globe regarding budgeting and management best practices.
+Katherine Willoughby has spent 35 years teaching, conducting research, and consulting about public management, budgeting and finance.
+She is an internationally recognized expert of legal foundations, uses and effects of public performance budgeting.
+Her 2001 book with Kurt Thurmaier (Northern Illinois University) examines budget- and policy-making of executive budget analysts in a sample of U.S. state governments.
+She served as grading team leader of budget and finance for the Government Performance Project, a national research effort of The Pew Charitable Trusts that examined management in the American states.
+Her 2014 book co-edited with Marilyn Rubin (Rutgers) assesses revenues, expenditures and debt of state governments.
+Her sole authored 2014 book, Public Budgeting in Context, examines budgeting at every level of government in the United States, with comparison among six other countries.
+Her book, Public Performance Budgeting: Principles and Practice, with Elaine Lu (CUNY), studies use of this budget reform by state juvenile justice agencies with performance budgeting law and won Best Book Award from the Association for Budgeting and Financial Management in 2022.
+She has an extensive background in consulting with numerous governments around the globe regarding public budgeting and management.
+Katherine and Jos Raadschelders (Ohio State University) were recently selected to serve as the next Editor-in-Chiefs of the ASPA’s premier journal, Public Administration Review.

-Budget and Finance, Environment/Natural Resources, Government Operations/Innovation, Infrastructure, Taxes
+Budget and Finance, Environment/Natural Resources, Government Operations/Innovation, Infrastructure, Intergovernmental System/Federalism, Taxes, Urban Affairs

 State